byte5digital/laravel-passgenerator/README.md

 # Passgenerator
-Passgenerator is a Laravel7+ package that allows you to easily create passes compatible with Apple Wallet (former Passbook).
+Passgenerator is a Laravel package that allows you to easily create passes compatible with Apple Wallet (former Passbook).

 # 👉 Table of Contents 👈
 * [👮 Requirements](#-requirements)